 Abstract

-Premarital sexual compliance is a common phenomenon among women, and this tendency is influenced by the socialization of gender roles.
-This descriptive study aims to discover the prevalence of premarital sexual compliance of women in Jakarta and its surroundings, their reasons for showing premarital sexual compliance, aspects in a relationship that precedes the occurrence of sexual compliance, and the emotional consequences of sexually compliant behavior.
-From 1444 research participants obtained through accidental sampling, 391 participants have performed sexual compliance, and their data were further analyzed to identify the intricacies of premarital sexual compliance in urban women in Jakarta.
-Results show that gender role and the sexual script seemed to influence the occurrence of premarital sexual compliance.
-Suggested intervention or prevention measures to eradicate this issue, among others, is the development of a program that will increase sexual assertiveness and to execute comprehensive sex education programs in schools.
+Premarital sexual compliance is a common phenomenon found among women, and this tendency is influenced by the socialization of gender roles.
+This descriptive study examines the prevalence of and reasons for premarital sexual compliance by women in Jakarta.
+What surroundings are they in?
+What aspects of their relationships precede it?
+And, what are the emotional consequences of sexually compliant behavior?
+From 1,444 research participants obtained through accidental sampling, 391 participants have performed sexual compliance.
+The data for these 391 individuals was analyzed to explore and identify the intricacies of this behavior by urban women in Jakarta.
+Results show that gender roles and the sexual script seem to influence the occurrence of premarital sexual compliance behavior.
+One suggested intervention or prevention measure to eradicate this issue, among others, would be the development of a program designed to increase sexual assertiveness and to execute comprehensive sex education programs in schools.

-Keywords: a descriptive study, premarital sex, sexual compliance, urban Indonesian women
+Keywords: descriptive study, premarital sex, sexual compliance, urban Indonesian women

 Introduction

-How does one enter women or gender-related issues in an urban study?
-In an ever urbanized society, almost all issues seem relevant because they bring the data and an analytical portion of the gender-related issue.
-On the other hand, we still need to find common ground of all these issues that make them relevant and important.
-Regarding women and gender-related issues in the urban society, the topic most often discussed is gender differences in the utilization of public space.
-Considering that urban planning and its infrastructures impact women and men differently, the issue most commonly raised is women’s perspective on feeling safe and comfortable in public areas, or how women perceived feeling safe and threatened in public areas in the urban context (McDowell, 2001).
+How does one document data for women or gender-related issues in an urban study?
+In an ever-urbanized society, many issues are relevant because they all provide data for an analytical portion of gender-related issues.
+On the other hand, we must find common ground for all these issues to make them relevant and important.
+Regarding women and gender-related issues in an urban society, the topic most often discussed is gender differences in the utilization of public space.
+Considering that urban planning and its infrastructures impact women and men differently, the issue most commonly raised from a woman’s perspective is whether women feel safe and comfortable in public urban areas (McDowell, 2001).

-Even so, gender-related topics are also usually confined within the context of physical-material space.
-We can then ask further: Is it relevant to discuss public or private space in the context of male-female intimate relationships?
-Romantic and sexual relationships between men and women, although not yet formally and legally bound in marriage, are more often regarded as private and personal relationships where third parties do not need and find it difficult to be involved.
+Even within this topic, gender-related topics tend to be confined to the context of physical-material space.
+We must then ask further: Is it relevant to discuss public or private physical space within the context of intimate relationships?
+Romantic and sexual relationships between men and women who are not legally bound by marriage are often regarded as private and personal, where third parties find it difficult to involve themselves.

-The current study focuses on issues of sexuality in the urban Indonesian society from the women’s point of view, especially those who are involved in a premarital sexual relationship with their romantic partner.
-More specifically, the current study centers on the many dilemmas and conflicts regarding freedom vs. boundaries and the need to convince oneself to deserve love vs. the need to protect oneself.
+The current study focuses on sexuality issues in the urban Indonesian society from the women’s point of view; we are especially interested in learning more about women who are involved in premarital sexual relationships with a romantic partner.
+More specifically, this study examines the many dilemmas and conflicts that challenge women as they weigh their freedom against societal boundaries, and as they balance their desire to convince themselves they deserve love with the need to protect themselves.

-Since the sexual revolution in the United States of America from 1960 to the 1970s, premarital sex has been one of the most discussed topics on sexuality in American scientific literature (“Premarital Sexual,” 1991; Twenge, Sherman, & Wells, 2015; Wright, 2015).
-The most common subtopic raised is about the society’s norms and values regarding pre-marital sex.
-A review found that people in the United States today show greater acceptance for premarital sex, compared to those in the 1970s and 1980s (Twenge et al., 2015).
-Generation Y or the Millennial Generation, born between 1982-1999, are even said to have created the “hook-up culture”, which is the practice of sexual activities without commitment, and they also came up with terms that describe such trend, including “friends with benefits” (Bogle, 2007; Stepp, 2007).
+Ever since the sexual revolution took place in the United States from 1960 to the 1970s, premarital sex has been one of the most discussed topics on sexuality in American scientific literature (“Premarital Sexual,” 1991; Twenge, Sherman, & Wells, 2015; Wright, 2015).
+The most common subtopic raised is about society’s norms and values regarding premarital sex.
+One review found that people in the United States today are even more likely to accept the idea of premarital sex, compared to those who experienced the sexual revolution in the 1970s and 1980s (Twenge et al., 2015).
+Generation Y or the Millennial Generation, born between 1982-1999, are even said to have created the “hook-up culture”, which describes the open practice of sexual activity without commitment; they even came up with a term to describe the trend: “friends with benefits” (Bogle, 2007; Stepp, 2007).